collective/ZopeSkel/README.txt

   a simple ''bin/control'' script is created which can be used to quickly start, stop and restart the entire Plone deployment.

+recipe
+  This template creates a recipe skeleton for zc.buildout.

 .. _buildout: http://plone.org/documentation/tutorial/buildout
 .. _varnish: http://varnish.projects.linpro.no